shakfu/pd-gsl/README.md

 The result can be a single float value or a list of floats depending on the function.

+### With Function Name

-Another usage variation is to include the name of a function in during object creation, such as `[gsl bessel_j0]`.
-In this case, the following rules apply:
+Another usage variation is to include the name of a function as an argument during object creation, such as `[gsl bessel_j0]`.
+In this case, the following options apply:

-- if the function has 1 argument, then the inlet feeds the function
+- The # of inlets grow to the number of arguments so you can feed them directly with floatss via the number object.

-- if the function has > than 1 argument then a `list` message of a length equal to its number of argument can be sent to the object as arguments:
+- The function can be be fed arguments using a `list` message to the leftmost inlet with a length equal to its number of arguments:

 ```
 [1.5 2.1 3.2(